01-edu/public/subjects/devops/cloud-design/README.md

 ### Documentation

-In a `README.md` file create clear and concise documentation for your architecture, including diagrams, descriptions of the components, and the rationale behind your design choices.
+Create a `README.md` file that provides comprehensive documentation for your architecture, which must include well-structured diagrams, thorough descriptions of components, and an explanation of your design decisions, presented in a clear and concise manner.
+Make sure it contains all the necessary information about the solution (prerequisites, setup, configuration, usage, ...).
+This file must be submitted as part of the solution for the project.

+### Hints

+Before starting this project, you should know the following:

+- Basic DevOps concepts and practices.
+- Familiarity with containerization and orchestration tools, such as Docker and Kubernetes.
+- Understanding of cloud platforms, such as AWS, Azure, or GCP.
+- Familiarity with Infrastructure as Code (IaC) tools, such as Terraform or CloudFormation.
+- Knowledge of monitoring and logging tools, such as Prometheus, Grafana, and ELK stack.

+> Any lack of understanding of the concepts of this project may affect the difficulty of future projects, take your time to understand all concepts.

+> Be curious and never stop searching!

 ### Bonus

 If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

-- Use Function as a Service in your solution.
+- Use `Function as a Service (FaaS)` in your solution.

-- Use CDN to optimize your solution.
+- Use `Content Delivery Network (CDN)` to optimize your solution.

-- Alerts.
+- Implementing alert systems to ensure your application runs smoothly.

 Challenge yourself!